You can subtract your self-employed expenses from your turnover when working out how much tax you need to pay each year.

 You can include the cost of business insurance, for example:

 There’s more information about this on our FAQ pages.

-The cost of marketing including newspaper advertising, directory listings, mailshots, free samples and website costs can be claimed.
+You can claim for the cost of marketing, including newspaper advertising, directory listings, mailshots, free samples and website costs.

 You can include the cost of uniform, necessary protective clothing, or costumes for actors or entertainers, but you can’t include the cost of everyday clothing that you wear to work.